Ireland Spouse Visa: Bringing your non-EEA spouse or civil partner to Ireland

 If you would like to apply for an Irish Spouse visa and would like assistance with your application, give us a call at (+353) 061 518 025.
 Our immigration experts are here to help you every step of the way through the immigration process.

-Who needs an Ireland spouse visa?
+- Who needs an Irish spouse visa?

 Foreign nationals who are the spouse or civil partner of an Irish citizen and are also from a country in the European Union (EU), EEA, or Switzerland are free to come to Ireland with their spouses without needing an Irish visa to enter.